 All of our contributors here at SoundGuys abide by a strict ethics policy.
 This means none of us receives compensation from manufacturers, and we don’t do direct sales.
 SoundGuys makes money when readers choose to purchase a product through a referral link to a retailer.
 Because of this model, we have no financial reason to suggest or prefer one product over another.

-Our recommendations are based on our years-long industry experience and each product’s merit.
+Our recommendations are based on our years of industry experience and each product’s merit.
 We use review copies of products, but none of us can keep them.
 Instead, we give them away or gift them to worthy causes.
 In other words, we do our best to provide accurate and fair content.
 We endeavor to correct our mistakes and constantly improve our testing methods.
-Our goal at SoundGuys includes making sure you are well-informed and can make the best decision for your needs.
+Our goal at SoundGuys is to ensure you are well-informed and can make the best decision for your needs.